omichde/CustomTokenLayout/README.md

 ### SwiftUI

-For the given layout challenge, three values need to be extracted: the total canvas width, the rendered tokens width and - as part of the token - its name/icon width.
+For the given layout challenge, three values need to be extracted: the total canvas width, the rendered token widths and - as part of the tokens - their name/icon width.
 These values are stored and handed over to a render calculation which eventually re-render the tokens adjusted by size and position.

 Sadly retrieving the width out of a component, storing it to a data model/view and render it again is not so easy in SwiftUI: